anderson-aristotle/js-objects-constructors/README.md

 What does my choice of `const` tell you about my expectations for constructor functions?

-We defined a method inside the `Hero` constructor, but doing that is a Bad Idea.
+We defined a method inside the `Hero` constructor, but doing that is a bad idea.
 JavaScript allows it, but **don't do it**.
 We'll see the right way to achieve a near identical and preferred result shortly.

 Now, let's create `wonderWoman` using the constructor function instead of an object literal:

 ```js
 const wonderWoman = new Hero('Diana Prince',